Onyx-Protocol/Onyx/.github/PULL_REQUEST_TEMPLATE.md

   4. Write the patch adhering to Chain's Code Style Guide: https://github.com/chain/chain/blob/main/docs/internal/styleguide.md
   5. Complete legal requirements for Chain's Contributor License

-If you have questions about how to contribute, please post in the Chain forum: http://forums.chain.com
+If you have questions about how to contribute, please visit the Chain developer support center: https://support.chain.com